shirblc/CareKit/README.md

 ```

 Using the four basic CRUD methods you supply, CareKit is able to use protocol extensions to imbue your store with extra functionality.
 For example, a store that implements
-the four CRUD methods for tasks automatically receives the following methods.
+the four CRUD methods for tasks automatically receives the following methods, as well as their async/await version (for iOS 15 and above).

 ```swift
 func fetchTask(withID id: String, callbackQueue: DispatchQueue, completion: @escaping OCKResultClosure<Task>)